Skip to main content

 Seat limit 300 Unlimited Unlimited

-Bottom line: Business Premium covers what most small DIB contractors need.
-But if you need more than 300 seats, look at G3 and if you need advanced identity, security, and least privileged access management for 300+ users, look at G5.
+Bottom line: Business Premium covers what most small DIB contractors need for CMMC Level 1.
+But if you need more than 300 seats, look at G3.
+If you need CMMC Level 2 or advanced identity, security, and least privileged access management for 300+ users, look at G5.

-Check Microsoft documentation for the most comprehensive breakdown of feature availability for Microsoft 365 Business Premium compared to G3 and G5 for GCC High.
+Check Microsoft documentation for a comprehensive breakdown of feature availability for Microsoft 365 Business Premium compared to G3 and G5 for GCC High.

 Cost Comparison: Business Premium vs. Enterprise for GCC High

-Even with the add-ons required for CMMC Level 2, Business Premium at list price costs roughly 40% less than G3 (based on estimate).
-For a 50-person organization, that's over ten thousand dollars saved per year.
+For a 10-person organization, that's about $2,900 or $4,000 saved per year.
 That's real money for a small contractor also investing in CMMC compliance tooling and a C3PAO assessment.

 Can you achieve CMMC Level 2 with GCC High Business Premium?